-Children are mostly progressing well towards the early learning goals.
+Children are progressing well towards the early learning goals.
 This is mainly because the staff have a good understanding of how children learn and know when to get involved, listen or pose carefully framed questions to encourage children to talk about what they are doing.
-Children regularly make choices regarding their play and staff ensure that the environment is stimulating, attractive and accessible to all children so that the can learn independently.
+Children regularly make choices regarding their play and staff ensure that the environment is stimulating, attractive and accessible to all children so that they can learn independently.
 Resources are placed at a level where children can help themselves and make decisions about their play.
 However, there is no free access to the snacks provided and 'snack time' restricts children in their play.
 This stops children having control over their learning and decision making.
 Staff are effectively deployed to support children during all activities and to ensure that supervision is consistently maintained.

 Spontaneous observations enable staff to plan for children's interests and respond quickly to expand their learning.
-For instance, children playing in the building yard with the saws and hammers are encouraged to build a house out of the large blocks.
-This gives staff opportunities to talk about the dangers of building sites and the builder's equipment.
+For instance, children playing the natural materials, such as fir cones, shells and wood are encouraged to create a picture.
+This gives staff opportunities to talk about the different textures and smells and observe their creativity.
 There is a good balance between adult-led activities and free play.
 Staff observe and monitor children's achievements and plan experiences that help children's progress.
 These plans and assessments are consistently evaluated for individual children.
-Staff are able to mostly identify learning priorities for each child and planning systems are in place.
-However, they are not clear in identifying children's learning priorities.
-As a consequence, some children may not reach their full learning potential.
-Children are involved in discussions and activities about special events in their own lives and gain an awareness of beliefs and cultures outside their immediate experience.
-They celebrate festivals and find out about different countries, for example, writing Chinese letters.
+Staff are able to identify learning priorities for each child and planning systems are in place.
+As a consequence, children are reaching their full learning potential.
+Children are involved in discussions and activities about special events in their own lives, and gain an awareness of beliefs and cultures outside their immediate experience.
+They celebrate festivals and find out about different countries, for example, making Diwali lamps and Mehndi hand paintings.

 Opportunities for children to learn about a healthy lifestyle are good.
 Through discussions, topics and social interaction with staff, children have a secure understanding of the importance of being healthy.
-Children are provided with a healthy snacks, such as, tomatoes, cucumber, peppers, apples, plums and pitta bread.
-Children's healthy lifestyle is fostered effectively through daily free access to outdoor play.
-They develop confidence and coordination when climbing up the slide and balancing on bars, this increases their physical development well.
-Children have a good understanding of hand-washing procedures and, when told it is snack time, they move to the bathroom spontaneously to wash their hands.
+Children are provided with healthy snacks, such as, fruit and vegetables.
+Children's healthy lifestyle is fostered effectively through daily access to outdoor play.
+They develop confidence and coordination when climbing up the slide and balancing on bars.
+This increases their physical development well.
+Children have a good understanding of hand-washing procedures and when told it is snack time, they move to the bathroom spontaneously to wash their hands.
 Children's understanding of safety issues is further extended through stories and discussions and as they learn road safety and learn how to use scissors well.

-Children are confident speakers and good listeners, and are keen to share experiences and enjoy listening to stories.
-For example, they enjoy participating in repeating rhymes and sounds from the alphabet box game.
+Children are confident speakers and good listeners, and are keen to share experiences and enjoy listening to adults.
+For example they enjoy participating in the group activity about hibernation and the animals that hibernate.
+They learn how to say the word hibernation and to reinforce the meaning they become hedgehogs and bats and pretend to hibernate.
 They enjoy books, accessing them independently, listening to and joining in stories.
 Good emphasis is placed on developing children's communication, language and literacy skills.
 Children are encouraged to show an interest in numbers and mathematical language.
 This is supported well as staff provide the skills needed for counting through a range of interesting games, songs and everyday activities.
 Children know about the uses of everyday technology and most children learn how to operate computer equipment and use the CD player confidently.
+These activities aid children's skills for the future well.
 Staff manage children's behaviour well by creating an environment that sets, explains and maintains clear and consistent limits.